scipy-conference/scipy_proceedings/papers/00_intro/intro.rst

 many sponsors awarded funding to help 31 people attend the conference.

 |noindent|
-Birds of a Feather sessions were organized around various topics, providing an effective platform for discussing issues relevant to the community.
+Fourteen Birds of a Feather sessions were organized around various topics, providing an effective platform for discussing issues relevant to the community.
 New open space activities, sponsor-funded social events and tutorials effectively exposed newcomers to the welcoming and inclusive scientific Python community.